 The NVQ Part Two of the 2357 is often called ‘on site assessments’.
 Essentially it’s the part where an assessor is sent to your workplace to assess how you’re progressing; typically they visit you a number times, no matter where in Britain you live.

-To finalise your full NVQ, you have to complete an AM2 assessment at a local AM2 centre or one near to you ( we will sort this for you) It’s a three day deal.
+To finalise your full NVQ, you have to complete an AM2 assessment at a local AM2 centre or one near to you.
+It’s a three day deal.

 It is possible to complete the whole thing in 18 months; though 3 years is more typical.
 It very much depends on how varied your job is to enable you to complete all the varied tasks.